Arashhs/academic-kickstart/content/home/experience.md

     date_start: "2020-02-20"
     date_end: "2020-08-11"
     description: |
       The research consists of 2 main parts, the investigation of smart card architectures and modeling security threats in an Electronic Healthcare System.
 A functional system architecture has been proposed to address these security threats which specifies a smart-card-based authentication method.
-The research was conducted in the Spring and Summer of 2020 for my Research Method and Technical Presentation course (which includes both Written and Oral Presentations).
+The research was conducted in the Spring and Summer of 2020.

   # - title: CEO
   #   company: GenCoin
   #   company_url: ''